Toruńska Street, Bydgoszcz: Main areas and edifices

 The large villa has been commissioned by Julius Esser, a rentier.
 In the first years of the 20th century, after a landlordship change, it housed several deaconesses.
 The address of the place switched many times since its inception: initially "44 Thörnerstraße", then 54 (1910s), 167 (1920s) and finally 46 Toruńska street.

-Although in need of repair, the house still displays a wrought iron balcony above the main entrance, topped by an oeil-de-boeuf inserted in the wall gable.
+Restored in 2025, the house still displays a wrought iron balcony above the main entrance, topped by an oeil-de-boeuf inserted in the wall gable.